 Computers and electronics are very sensitive to heat and will degrade if not cooled.
 If you own a business, have a complex security system, or must leave your computer on 24/7, then you might have a case for why you would want to leave you AC on.
 In this case, it is better to leave it at a temperature that is safe for electronics rather than a temperature that is comfortable for humans.

 For more information on AC units, contact the expert team at HVAC Comfort today.
-We are Brighton's leading heating and air conditioning contractors!
+We are White Lake's leading heating and air conditioning contractors!